 I went to law school, but before I finished my degree, I knew that I didn’t want to be a lawyer.
 While I was working random jobs at coffee shops and bars my last two years in school, my friend was designing websites.
 I was inspired by his work and decided to give design a chance.
 I’m pretty much a self-taught designer.
 Everything I learned is the result of trial and error.

 What does a typical day look like?

 Usually, I wake up at 8 AM on weekdays and 10 AM on weekends.
-The first thing I do in the morning is cook breakfast and brew coffee with my wife.
+The first thing I do in the morning is cook breakfast and brew coffee.

 After that, I walk to the office about 15 minutes away, make myself another cup of coffee, and start my morning routine.